cloudberry-contrib/cbcopy/README.md

 # cbcopy

 cbcopy is designed to migrate Greenplum Database clusters, including both metadata and data, to Cloudberry Database clusters.
-It is also used for data migration between different Cloudberry Database clusters for disaster recovery and specific version upgrades.
+While primarily designed for Greenplum to Cloudberry migration, it can also be effectively used for data migration between Greenplum Database clusters, as well as between different Cloudberry Database clusters for disaster recovery and specific version upgrades.

 ![cbcopy_arch](.github/cbcopy_arch.png)